geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Great Ariel now appeared — his gentle look
 Glanced on each lovely maid, as thus he spoke:
-" Hail ! blooming nymphs, whose constancy restor'd
+" Hail! blooming nymphs, whose constancy restor'd
 " My lov'd Aurelio to his happy lord.
 " Your woes — a Sylph from human bondage freed—*
 " Claim from his grateful king an ample meed,
-" For thee, Maria ! now his chosen bride,
+" For thee, Maria! now his chosen bride,
 " Nor less in virtue to our race allied:
 " Ne'er shall thy lips resign the vital breath, 870